 I know right..
 Why havent I tried Sriracha in a Daal before.
 Well it is never too late to Sriracha-fy something.
-This stew has Black eyed peas/Cow peas/Raungi and brown lentils(Indian whole red Lentils) and is another delicious addition to everyday meals.
+This stew has Black eyed peas(Cow peas/Raungi/Lobhia) and brown lentils(Indian brown or spanish) and is another delicious addition to everyday meals.

-The stew takes the dominant color of lentil or beans in it.
-This one has a dark earthy brown tones of the Brown/Whole Red Lentil and a tinge of red from the tomato+Sriracha.
+The stew takes the dominant color of lentil in it.
+This one has a dark earthy brown tones of the brown lentils and a tinge of red from the tomato+Sriracha.

-Here is why I have trouble writing up an e-book.
-I can't plan the recipes.
+Here is a look inside some of the recipe development.
 The day I made the Lentil cauliflower burger, I went to the kitchen, saw the cauliflower and said, I need a no-fail cauliflower patty recipe.
 So I soaked the lentils, thought over flavor combinations, collected things and started the cooking process.
 While lentils were cooking.
 I thought about the extra moisture in the grated cauliflower that makes the patties mushy, so I decided to roast the grated cauliflower.
-After that the patties came about rather easily:)
+After that things just fell into place.

 This thick stew thickens even more the next day, so it easily can sub as a thick chili in a sandwich/burger or top some roasted sweet potatoes with it, some cheese, crackers and pickled jalapeno for a fusion version of chili cheese fries!

 - 1/2 cup dry Lentils Indian Brown Lentils/Whole Red/Sabut Masoor or use any Lentils